JoshuaDueck/ChoreKeeper/README.md

 ## User Stories

 ### Create, update, and delete chores
-- As a person with chores to complete, I want to be able to create, update, and delete chores so that I can keep track of the chores that I need to complete
+- As a busy person, I want to be able to create, update, and delete chores so that I can keep track of the chores that I need to complete
 - Scenario: User compiles their chores in the system

     Given that I need to complete some chores\